 6. Client Affluence and Average Client Revenue

-While seeking high net worth clients may seem like an obvious growth strategy, it is worth exploring why this has a compounding effect on your overall operation.
-A client base composed of high net worth clients has a stronger fee profile and better long-term growth and stability.
+Revenue and assets per client can have a compounding effect on your overall operation.
+A client base composed of high net worth (HNW) clients has a stronger fee profile and better long-term growth and stability.
 Businesses with high per-client revenues tend to have less demand for significant infrastructure, such as support staff or expansive office space, to maintain client relationships, and so have higher profitability.
 This translates to higher values.
 In contrast, practices with many smaller, less affluent clients often have higher overhead and higher expense drag.
+The flip side of this is asset concentration.

 7. Asset or Revenue Concentration

-When courting HNW clients, be cautious of creating concentration risk.
+While HNW clients can help boost revenue and profitability with less impact to capacity and operations, there is a risk of concentrating your revenue in too few sources.
 Revenue concentration risk occurs when an outsized percentage of your revenue is generated by a small number of clients.
-FP Transitions’ valuation model calculates revenue from the top 10% of clients (ranked by number of households) compared to total revenue of the practice.
+The danger here is that a loss on only one client can then cause a swift and significant decrease of assets and revenue.
+This affects the stability of value as well as client retention rates in a sale.
+FP Transitions’ valuation model calculates revenue from a top percentage of clients (ranked by number of households) and compares it to the total revenue of the practice.
 If the concentration is abnormally high, market value dips.

 8. Referral fees